 Plugin Managers

-The most popular Vim plugin manager is vim-plug, characterized by concise syntax and fast parallel installation.
-Plugins can be batch installed with the
+The most popular Vim plugin manager is vim-plug, known for its concise syntax and fast parallel installation.
+Plugins can be installed in batches with the

 :PlugInstallcommand and updated with:PlugUpdate.